Victim of Nursing Home Abuse?

 chain of command who is responsible for your loved one's injuries.

-Accountability and compassion are essential components of quality representation, and
+Accountability and compassion are essential components of quality representation,

-population is over 65 years old.
+Florida's population is over 65 years old.

 As Florida's population continues to age, more families face the difficult

 decision of whether to place their elderly family members in nursing homes.

 Sarasota personal injury lawyer Maria Gerber of Gerber Law knows, and